Click 'in this section' above to see further pages and resources on GP maternity and parental leave.

 - Unpaid parental leave

-As a BMA member, whether you are a salaried GP, partner, locum or trainee, we encourage you to contact our First Point of Contact Service on 0300 123 1233 to seek advice regarding your own individual circumstances.
+As a BMA member, whether you are a salaried GP, partner, locum or registrar, we encourage you to contact our First Point of Contact Service on 0300 123 1233 to seek advice regarding your own individual circumstances.

 Your Local Medical Committee (LMC) will also be a valuable resource throughout the parental leave process, and they may be able to direct you to local workshops and networks.